misson20000/charm/doc/source/structure.rst

   .. note::

-     The Summary children display mode is under development and known to be buggy.
-It is hidden behind a feature gate by default.
-TODO: actually feature gate it and describe here how to enable it.
+     The Summary children display mode is not finished and is missing several UI interactions when compared to Full mode.

 Content Display
 ~~~~~~~~~~~~~~~